-We've only included the western releases though because, well, we haven't played the others so it would be disingenuous.
+We've only included the western releases though because, well, we haven't played the others.
 We've been blessed with some top, top titles though, and it can be difficult to distinguish the Monster Hunters at the best of times, so it's no big deal.

-So read on to learn who takes the crown as best Monster Hunter game of all time.
+So read on to learn who takes the crown as best Monster Hunter game ever.

 12. Monster Hunter Dynamic Hunting (iOS, 2011)

 Monster Hunter Dynamic Hunting is an iOS spinoff that provided a more linear hunting experience back when the App Store was in its infancy.
 You'd choose a monster to hunt, pick your weapon type, and head out into the hunt.
 You then use a series of taps and swipes to perform a variety of attacks, from blocking to evading to pulling off special moves.
 Beat the monster and you're graded on your performance and unlock new monsters to hunt.
 It's not the deepest experience if we're honest.

 11. Monster Hunter (PS2, 2004)

 Next up we have the original Monster Hunter, which launched on the PS2 way back in 2004.
 While it may not have aged quite as well as later entries in the franchise, the framework it established remained largely unchanged until Monster Hunter: World arrived to shake things up.

 This is where the Monster Hunter timeline gets a little murky for us westerners.
 We never actually got Monster Hunter 2, which launched only in Japan.
 Instead, we got Monster Hunter Freedom 2, a direct sequel to the PSP remake of the original, Monster Hunter Freedom.
 It sits in a bit of an awkward position, as it felt a bit like a watered down version of both the original and Monster Hunter 2 thanks to Capcom's efforts to make it more portable-friendly.